 4-H at the Minnesota State Fair

 For 4-H'ers, the Minnesota State Fair is not just a fun annual event.
 It's a chance to showcase the knowledge and skills they've gained throughout the year -- and to continue their learning.
+See results and photos from the 2019 fair.

 Keep up with what's happening!